 Artisans Insurance Ltd. generally operates on a five year accounting cycle, and the Board of Directors will endeavor to declare an interim distribution for an underwriting year three years after an individual underwriting year has ended.
 Artisans Insurance Ltd. generally closes underwriting years five years after an underwriting year ends.
 Each underwriting year's results stand alone and are divided within the Company's equity statements for illustrative purposes.

 Each Artisans Insurance Ltd. members' premium is developed through the use of an actuarially determined loss forecast.
-The actuary will use five years of the members own loss history for all lines of coverage.
-Generally, this includes Workers' Compensation, Auto Liability, and Auto Physical Damage.
+The actuary uses each member's own loss history to determine appropriate funding for expected losses.
+Net premium is allocated to each member until losses are paid.
 The loss funding, derived from the actuarial forecast, is broken-out into two categories by the actuary known as the "A & B" Funds.
-The "A" Fund pays for the first $100,000 of any loss and the "B" Fund contributes to the remainder of the company's loss layer up to $300,000 total per occurrence.
+The "A" Fund pays for the first $100,000 of any loss and the "B" Fund contributes to the remainder of the Company's loss layer up to $300,000 total per occurrence.

 Each member may also earn investment income on its loss funds.
 Each member is also responsible for a portion of the Company's operating costs.

 When an underwriting year is closed, the "tail" liability is generally sold and the remaining account balances for such year, including remaining net investment income, are disbursed in correlation to the final performance of each member.